-Leaves distinctively wedge- or bell-shaped; alternate, simple, bristle-tipped, leathery and shallowly 3-lobed.
+Leaves are distinctively wedge- or bell-shaped; alternate, simple, bristle-tipped, leathery, and shallowly 3-lobed.
 Upper surface is dark green and shiny; lower surface is yellow-brown or yellow-green, with tan to brown hairs.
 Several leaves persist in winter.

 Bark resembles alligator hide; blackish, very rough, with square or rectangular blocks.

-Twigs stout, stiff, grayish-brown and densely hairy at first, smooth later; buds reddish-brown, narrowly cone-shaped, hairy.
+Twigs are stout, stiff, grayish-brown, and densely hairy at first, smooth later; buds reddish-brown, narrowly cone-shaped, hairy.

 Flowers April–May; in catkins.

 Fruits September–October, a yellow-brown acorn, ½ to 1 inch long; cup deep, turban-shaped, red-brown, scales loose, hairy, covering ⅓ or ½ of the nut.
 Stalk very short.
 Acorns ripen in autumn of second year.

 Height: up to 60 feet, but rarely more than 30–40 feet.